upenndigitalscholarship/style-guide/docs/training.md

 - Site Design: Sufficent understanding of HTML and CSS to customize existing themes and templates.

-- GitHub: Proficientcy in using GitHub to update project code, manage projects and record issues.
+- Git/GitHub: Proficientcy in using GitHub to update project code, manage projects and record issues.
 Familiarity with GitHub Actions and Pages is also helpful.

 - 11ty and Jekyll: Basic understanding of how static site generators work, how to configure them and update content in markdown.